pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 Currently supported scenarios:

 - Deploy a new TiDB cluster across multiple Kubernetes clusters.
-- Deploy new clusters that enable this feature on other Kubernetes clusters and join the clusters that also enable this feature.
+- Deploy new TiDB clusters that enable this feature on other Kubernetes clusters and join the initial TiDB cluster.

 Experimentally supported scenarios: